HBAR entropy of Infalling Atoms into a GUP-corrected Schwarzschild Black Hole and equivalence principle: Conclusion

 In this work, we have presented a unified treatment of Hawking-like radiation in a GUP-corrected Schwarzschild geometry by combining field-theoretic and quantum-optical perspectives.
 Modeling a two-level atom freely falling from rest at infinity and surrounding the outer horizon with a perfectly reflecting mirror, we derived explicit expressions for the atom's excitation and absorption probabilities.
 These probabilities retain the familiar Planckian form while incorporating first-order corrections from the GUP.
 Importantly, despite quantum gravity modifications, the Einstein equivalence principle remains intact: the near-horizon physics of the GUP-corrected black hole continues to map exactly onto the thermal response of a uniformly accelerating mirror.

-We further extended our analysis to an arbitrary static, spherically symmetric background and showed that this mirror-black hole equivalence persists in the most general setting.
 By interpreting each field mode as an open quantum system interacting with a steady flux of infalling atoms, and by solving the corresponding Lindblad master equation, we computed the rate of change of the HBAR entropy.
-This entropy law consists of three distinct contributions: the leading area term consistent with the “area over four” law whose coefficient matches precisely that found in earlier HBAR studies, and an inverse–area (inverse-square-root) correction characteristic of the GUP framework \cite{Scully:2017utk}.
+This entropy law consists of three distinct contributions: the leading area term consistent with the “area over four” law whose coefficient matches precisely that found in earlier HBAR studies, and an “a universal logarithmic correction characteristic of the GUP framework \cite{Scully:2017utk}.

+Physically, the GUP-induced entropy corrections (logarithmic and inverse-area) suggest slower evaporation at late stages, potentially forming stable remnants that mitigate the information paradox.
+This aligns with broader quantum gravity predictions but is uniquely derived here via atomic radiation processes.
+Compared to imaginary-time QFT methods, the HBAR approach in this study provides a microscopic, operational interpretation of entropy generation, bridging quantum optics and gravity.

 Overall, our findings demonstrate that the GUP effects, at least to first order in the GUP parameter, preserve both the thermal character of horizon-induced radiation and the operational equivalence between a black hole and Unruh-like mirror processes.
-Moreover, the robust emergence of area, and inverse-area corrections across diverse approaches highlights a universal structure in GUP-corrected black hole thermodynamics.
+These corrections suggest observable deviations in evaporation rates for primordial black holes.
+Moreover, the robust emergence of area and inverse-area corrections across diverse approaches highlights a universal structure in GUP-corrected black hole thermodynamics.
 These results open new avenues for testing GUP-corrected phenomenology, suggesting that analogue systems or precision astrophysical observations may one day detect these subtle departures from classical predictions.